mrettl/conforce/README.md

 [![Documentation Status](https://readthedocs.org/projects/conforce/badge/?version=latest)](https://conforce.readthedocs.io/en/latest/?badge=latest)

-Conforce is a Python package and Abaqus plug-in for the computation of configurational (material) forces.
+ConForce is a Python package and Abaqus plug-in for the computation of configurational (material) forces.
 The computation is automatically generated and compiled from symbolic calculations into C code.
 A C binding allows access to the C functions from Python.
-This makes conforce fast enough to compute an entire finite element model with several thousand elements within a few seconds.
+This makes ConForce fast enough to compute an entire finite element model with several thousand elements within a few seconds.

-Conforce features:
+ConForce features:

 - the computation of the following quantities for common 2D and 3D elements:
   - static configurational forces